alanchn31/Movalytics-Data-Warehouse/README.md

 ![Architecture](documentation/README_images/architecture.PNG)

-1. Data Extraction is done using Kaggle API and using GET request to St Louis Fred's CPI dataset Set up an EC2 instance with python and pip installed.
+1. Data Extraction is done using Kaggle API and using GET request to St Louis Fred's CPI dataset.
+Set up an EC2 instance with python and pip installed.
 Then, run `pip install kaggle`.
 To download the movielens dataset, run
 ```bash
 kaggle datasets download -d "rounakbanik/the-movies-dataset"